balena-io/docs/shared/usingResinSync/cpp.md

 __Note:__ Resin sync will only work on ResinOS v1.1.4+ and Agent v1.8.0+.

 __Warning:__ Resin sync directly copies files from your local machine to the container.
 It does not run any of the commands in the Docker file.
-This means that any changes to `.cpp` files will not take effect as the code is not re-compiled.
+This means that any changes to `.cpp` files will **NOT** take effect as the code is not re-compiled.

 #### Setting up resin sync.